jonathanlermitage/intellij-extra-icons-plugin/README.md

 ## Build

 Install JDK11+.
 You should be able to start Gradle Wrapper (`gradlew`).
 See Gradle commands below.
+You may also want to see the [development FAQ](./docs/DEV_FAQ.md) if you faced an issue.

 ### Gradle commands